Efficient Intra-Rack Resource Disaggregation for HPC Using Co-Packaged DWDM Photonics: Photonics for Resource Disaggregation

 \subsubsection{Spatial Optical Switches}

 In recent years, the primary switching cells investigated are \ac{MEMS} actuated couplers, \acp{MZI}, and \acp{MRR}.
-Taking after their free-space counterpart, photonic \ac{MEMS}-actuated switches are broadband spatial switches that have demonstrated radix scaling up to 240$\times$240~\cite{240x240WaferScale}.
-However, \ac{MEMS} switching cells generally require high driving voltages (greater than 20 V), which make them less attractive for co-integration with electronic drivers, but typically offer low inter-channel cross-talk and low optical losses.
-Spatial switches can also use mirrors~\cite{Calient}, photonic integrated circuits~\cite{Spatial7}, or tiled planar silicon photonics~\cite{MingWuSwitch}. \ac{MZI} switches are more co-integration friendly compared to \ac{MEMS} but have only been shown to scale up to 32$\times$32~\cite{IkedaMZI-2020}.
-This limit can be seen as a consequence of the higher insertion-loss scaling resulting from cascaded \ac{MZI} cells, as well as the susceptibility of popular \ac{MZI} topologies to first-order crosstalk.
+Taking after their free-space counterpart, photonic \ac{MEMS}-actuated switches are broadband spatial switches that have demonstrated radix scaling up to $240 \times 240$~\cite{240x240WaferScale}.
+Although they typically offer low inter-channel crosstalk and low optical losses, \ac{MEMS} switching cells generally require high driving voltages (greater than 20 V), making them less attractive for co-integration with electronic drivers.
+Spatial switches can also use mirrors~\cite{Calient}, photonic integrated circuits~\cite{Spatial7}, or tiled planar silicon photonics~\cite{MingWuSwitch}. \ac{MZI} switches are more friendly to co-integration compared to \ac{MEMS} but have only been shown to scale up to $32 \times 32$~\cite{IkedaMZI-2020}.
+This limit can be seen as a consequence of the higher insertion-loss scaling resulting from cascaded \ac{MZI} cells and the susceptibility of popular \ac{MZI} topologies to first-order crosstalk.

-The challenge for scaling-up the spatial approach is the quantization of package and \ac{MCM} escape bandwidth and reduced configuration options.
-For example, at 768 Gbps (the Ayar TeraPhy~\cite{TeraPHY}), the number of fibers escaping the package is 21 fibers, which means the package can be connected only up to 21 different potential destinations using a spatial switch.
+The challenge for scaling up the spatial approach is the quantization of package and \ac{MCM} escape bandwidth and reduced configuration options.
+For example, at 768 Gbps (the Ayar TeraPhy~\cite{TeraPHY}), the number of fibers escaping the package is 21, meaning the package can be connected only up to 21 different potential destinations using a spatial switch.